zilongzhong/SSTN/README.md

 ## Result of Pavia Center (PC) Dataset
 <img src="figures/PC_Cmaps.png" height="200"/>

-Fig.3 Classification maps of different models on the PC dataset.
+Fig.3 Classification maps of different models on the PC dataset. (a) False color image. (b) Ground truth labels. (c) Classification map of SSRN. (d) Classification map of SSRN.

 ## Result of Indian Pines (IN) dataset

 <img src="figures/IN_Cmaps.png" height="150"/>

-Fig.4 Classification maps of different models on the IN dataset.
+Fig.4 Classification maps of different models on the IN dataset. (a) False color image. (b) Ground truth labels. (c) Classification map of SSRN. (d) Classification map of SSRN.

 ## Result of University of Pavia (UP) dataset

 <img src="figures/UP_Cmaps.png" height="200"/>

-Fig.5 Classification maps of different models on the UP dataset.
+Fig.5 Classification maps of different models on the UP dataset. (a) False color image. (b) Ground truth labels. (c) Classification map of SSRN. (d) Classification map of SSRN.

 ## Reference